 One of the first things we can do is to have a plan in place.

 Make a list to help sort out the things that are causing stress; if it is chores, make a list of stuff that you need to do.

 Delegate some of the responsibilities.

-If it is clutter, put fifteen minutes in a jar and pull one out every day to organize and eliminate.
+If it is clutter put aside fifteen minutes every day to organize and eliminate.

-Once there are fewer things and responsibilities to overwhelm us we can become more productive.
+With fewer things and responsibilities to overwhelm us, we can become more productive.